Ogden Goelet: Yachting

-Residences
+Homes

 Goelet and his wife owned a townhouse at 608 Fifth Avenue in New York City and a villa in Nice, France.
-When in London, they resided at Wimbourne House.
+When in London, they lived at Wimbourne House.

 In 1892, he and his wife commissioned Ochre Court, a châteauesque mansion in Newport, Rhode Island.
 The home was built at a cost of $4.5 million and was the second largest mansion in Newport after nearby The Breakers, both designed by architect Richard Morris Hunt.

 Personal life

 In 1878, he married Mary Rita Wilson (1855–1929), daughter of Richard Thornton Wilson Sr. and Melissa Clementine Johnston.
 Her siblings included the banker Richard Thornton Wilson Jr. and socialite Grace Graham Wilson, who was married to Cornelius Vanderbilt III.
 Together, they were the parents of two children: